pfrazee/local/docs/readme.md

 It was first built to address the lack of user-extensibility for modern Web applications: with a strong framework for organizing and configuring the client, users can assemble private and public services into safe and personal tools.

 Local is also easy enough to use for simple apps.
 This 'docs.html' page, for example, is a reusable markdown-browser at ~50 lines of javascript (not including dependencies).
-It works by browsing the 'apps/util/markdown.js' server, which proxies to the .md files on the remote host and converts the response to HTML. \
+It works by browsing the 'apps/util/markdown.js' server, which proxies to the .md files on the remote host and converts the response to HTML.

  > Read More: [Examples](examples/readme.md)

 ## Getting Started

 Local can be statically hosted after a clean checkout using any Web server.
-In order to use some example features (such as the [Mozilla Persona](http://www.mozilla.org/en-US/persona/) library), PHP and SQLite3 support are required.
+In order to use some example features (such as the <a target="_top" href="http://www.mozilla.org/en-US/persona/">Mozilla Persona</a> library), PHP and SQLite3 support are required.

 ```bash
 git clone --recursive https://github.com/pfraze/local.git